mvuorre/exampleRPackage/README.md

 At this point, you can delete `man/hello.Rd` and `R/hello.R`.
 These two files are examples of R function files and R documentation files.

 This is already a fully functional R package (although it contains nothing so it's pretty useless.)
 We now need to make a few changes to turn it into an R data package.
 In short, we will create a minimal data package.

-1. Describe the package
-    -   DESCRIPTION and README files
-2. Add the data in appropriate locations
-    -   Raw data, preprocessing scripts, R data object
-3. Document the data and package

-After these three simple steps, you will have a reproducible data package on your computer.
-It will be easy for you to use from within R (or otherwise), and because it is documented you will never forget what was done and how.

-We will also go through advanced (optional) steps.

-1. Sharing the package
-    -   Upload it to GitHub so it is easily available to anyone (R user or otherwise)
-    -   Mint a DOI for citeability and longevity (todo)
-    -   Connect to Open Science Framework (todo)
-2. Document data analysis as package vignette
-    -   Creates a readable .html file showing how the data is (or could be) analyzed
-3. Create a website for the data package
-    -   Showcase your data and analysis online with a beautiful (and easy to create) website

 Describe the package
 --------------------